James P. Maher

 James Paul Maher (November 3, 1865 – July 31, 1946) was an American labor union official, businessman, and politician.
-A Democrat, he is most notable for his service as a U.S. Representative from New York, a position he held for five terms (1911-1921).
+A Democrat, he is most notable for his service as a U.S. Representative from New York, a position he held for five terms from 1911 to 1921.

 Early life

 Maher was born in Brooklyn, New York, one of several children born to Irish immigrants John and Maria Maher.
 He attended the parochial schools of Brooklyn and graduated from Brooklyn's St. Patrick's Academy.
 Apprenticed as a hatter, he moved to Danbury, Connecticut in 1887 and was employed as a hat sizer and in other positions on the factory floor.

 Career

 He was active in his local union and the American Federation of Labor.
 Maher became treasurer of the United Hatters of North America in 1897, a post he held until his election to Congress.
 As a labor union leader, he gained a reputation for successful mediation and adjudication of worker-management disputes.
 Maher returned to Brooklyn in 1902 and was active with several charitable and fraternal organizations, including the Civic Association of New York, Society of the Holy Name, Knights of Columbus, and Benevolent and Protective Order of Elks.